seb-oss/green/.changeset/fluffy-chairs-compare.md

 ---
-"@sebgroup/green-react": minor
+'@sebgroup/green-react': minor
 ---

-New tooltip link component, new tooltip button and tooltip support for table
+New tooltip component and tooltip support for table